Gardens in Scotland

 Photo © The Internet Guide to Scotland

 - Leckmelm Shrubbery and Arboretum: 3 miles from Ullapool on the main road.
 10 acres of grounds and a walled garden.
 No parking for buses or large vehicles.
 Entry fee: 1.50 pounds (honesty box).
 Originally laid out in the 1870s by Mr. Pirie of Aberdeen, it was redeveloped in 1985 and is now owned by Mr. and Mrs. Troughton.

 - Inverewe Gardens

+- From mid-May to mid-September on Tuesdays, Thursdays and Sundays only, a boat from Kylesku will take you to Kerrachar Gardens.
 The boat leaves at 1pm and takes 30 minutes each way.
 Cost: 10 pounds for boat trip plus entrance to the gardens.
 Children under 12 travel free.
 Children between 12 and 16 half price.
 Boat trips contact - tel:01571 844446.
 Gardens contact - tel: 01571 83 32 88.